vijpandaturtle/robotic-arm-pick-and-place/writeup_template.md

 The inverse kinematics code was fairly easy once I was able to visualize the sides of the triangle formed by joints 2, 3 and 5.
 There are the x and y co-ordinates and also correction terms to adjust the position of the frame because the wrist center is calculated with respect to the base frame.
 A brief explanation of my analysis of the IK problem can be found under rubric section 3.
 Although, the angles are calculated accurately, there is room for more improvement, because I have not provided multiple solutions for each angle.
 Doing this will improve my solution of the IK problem.
+I ran the simulation thrice, because it repeatedly kept crashing, and completed 2/3 cycles successfully.
+Below is a screenshot of my arm in simulation.

+![alt text][image4]